 There are a plethora of magnesium compounds that are widespread in nature.
 Several of them have important commercial use, while others can be used in the laboratory.

-When you burn a strip of magnesium ribbon, not only does it produce an extremely bright white light, but it leaves behind a white powder, which is mostly composed of magnesium oxide, MgO.
+When you burn a strip of magnesium ribbon, it produces an extremely bright white light, AND leaves behind a white powder.
+The white powder is mostly composed of magnesium oxide, MgO.